 Hitting the track

 Thredbo Valley Track is a playground for mountain bikers of all ages.
 The full track is made up of different sections, with varying levels of difficulty.
-You can tackle the full 16.7km one way from Thredbo to Bullocks Flat Skitube Terminal, or break it up and do shorter trails.
+You can tackle the full track from Thredbo to Bullocks Flat Skitube Terminal, or break it up and do shorter trails.

 The family-friendly trail is 9.3km from Thredbo Village to Ngarigo campground.
 Takes from 1- 4 hours one-way and is best for kids 10 years and up.
 If the kids are a little younger, start at Thredbo Diggings campground instead.
-This 2.6km trail (one way) to Bullocks flat/skitube is great for less experienced mountain bikers (or time-poor parents).
+This 2.6km trail (one way) passes through black sallee woodland ,with views of the Muzzlewood Wetland and Ramshead Range to Bullocks flat/skitube, is great for less experienced mountain bikers (or time-poor parents).

 No matter which option you choose, you’ll be treated to some pretty spectacular scenery along the way.
 Ride across suspension bridges, coast across grassy plains and pedal up rocky paths, surrounded by towering snow gums.
 Even the easiest trails will be a challenge.